sushiroll4093/clone/Home.md

  * You can join #canvas-lms on [Freenode](http://freenode.net/using_the_network.shtml) and talk to the community.
  * You can read one of our tutorials (below).
  * You can read our [[FAQ]].
+ * You can visit our [general Canvas usage support portal](http://support.instructure.com/forums).

 Contributing
 -----------